Durango Bill's

 Computational Considerations

 Computer solutions to the N-Queens problem are basically the same as the method you would use by hand.
 It is simply a brute force trial and error method.
-The amount of time required to find all solutions for any order “N” is roughly proportional to “N” Factorial.
-It took over 11 days to get the results for “N” = 20.
-If we increase “N” to 21, it would take about 4 months for the program to run.
-For higher orders of “N”, the problem has to be broken into parts with each part delegated to a separate computer.
-Thus, dozens and more likely, hundreds of computers are needed to solve problems with “N” in the low 20's.
+(The buzzwords are: Tree search with backtracking) The amount of time required to find all solutions for any order “N” is roughly proportional to “N” Factorial.
+It took about 10 hours to get the results for “N” = 20.
+(Using only a single copy of the program.)
+If we increase “N” to 21, it would take a single copy of the program about 3.6 days to run.
+Beginning at about N = 20, the problem has to be broken into parts with each part delegated to a separate computer.
+(Alternately, to multiple cores on a single computer) For “N” in the middle 20s, hundreds of computers are needed.
 With present computing power, it is unlikely that the total number of solutions will be found when “N” equals 30 or higher.

 Return to Durango Bill's Home page